orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - You could later imagine hiring more equipment, by which we mean literally running stuff on some server/cloud.

 - Capacity of GPU/CPU/PCIe buss/
-	- Purposes of what they're used for: Buffer so that
+	- Purposes of what they're used for: Buffer so that I don't have to redo the PCI thing.

 ---